 If you’re leaning towards purchasing bamboo rayon sheets, choose from manufacturers with strict effluent treatment protocols.
 Some brands fail to be mindful of the disposal process when it comes to the chemical waste left after the product is made.

-Also, try to avoid bamboo rayon sheets that have been treated with chlorine bleach and zinc sulfate.
-Again, check with the manufacturer or the seller if you’re not sure.
+Also, try to avoid bamboo rayon sheets treated with chlorine bleach and zinc sulphate.
+Again, check with the manufacturer or the seller if you’re unsure.

 100% Bamboo Lyocell

 When it comes to creating bamboo lyocell bedding, the raw bamboo used is first dissolved using a non-toxic solvent producing non-hazardous waste.
-From there, water and the solution are recycled and reused in a closed loop system, leaving zero residue of harmful chemicals.
+From there, water and the solution are recycled and reused in a closed-loop system, leaving zero residue of harmful chemicals.
 In addition to that, this process significantly reduces water consumption.
-The finished products is also stronger and softer than rayon.
+The finished product is also stronger and softer than rayon.

 Bamboo blended with Cotton

-This combination makes for a slightly stronger sheet than your 100% pure bamboo sheets but is not comparable when it comes to softness.
+This combination makes for a slightly stronger sheet than your 100% pure bamboo sheets but is not comparable in softness.
 These sheets will not be as soft as pure bamboo bed sheets.

-When adding cotton to the mix, your bamboo blend becomes less sustainable because cotton production is labor intensive and involves a lot of chemicals and water consumption.
+When adding cotton to the mix, your bamboo blend becomes less sustainable because cotton production is labour-intensive and involves a lot of chemicals and water consumption.